roguesherlock/vue-pocketbase-template/README.md

 # vue-pocketbase-template

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite, with [pocketbase](https://pocketbase.io) as backend.
+I've setup to deploy it on [fly.io](https://fly.io) but you can deploy it anywhere as it's loaded Docker container.

 ## Recommended IDE Setup